 Kunafa.
 Baklava.
 Mafroukeh.
 And any other sugar-soaked, golden Arabic pastry your little heart desserts.
 Dessert is a house specialty, and whatever special sweets Wafi Gourmet has conjured for the season to sell in the deli section, you’ll also find on the buffet table.

-** I was a guest in all of these restaurants over the first two weeks of Ramadan 2016. **
+** I was a guest in all of these restaurants over the first four days of Ramadan 2016. **